 Genre-fying (grouping fiction books according to similar genres/topics/themes like a bookstore usually does) is something that has been a big topic of conversation in library land over the last decade or so.
 There are many pros and cons batted around, and many other blogs and resources go into those so I’m not going to re-hash that here now.
 I’ll just say that, in the end, I got sick of watching students wander the fiction section looking ambivalent and eventually either leaving with no books, or just checking out the old favorites.
-It became clear to me, after two years at my library, that the old library setup was doing nothing to excite students about reading.
+It became clear to me that the traditional library setup was doing nothing to excite students about reading.
 Being faced with a collection of 5000 books in author A-Z order, spines out, was overwhelming, boring, and inefficient.
 So, I decided to genre-fy.

 The following information is my very detailed walkthrough of how I approached the process.
 I’ll include the mistakes I made as well as the triumphs!